 Susie’s Big Idea:

-Students will use bioengineering and biomimicry to replicate human body systems/organs.
-They will learn about various disorders and how these disorders affect the body, then students will explore ways scientists and engineers have been working to help people with these disorders.
-Finally, students will use their knowledge to ask questions and design insulin pumps with a more ergonomic design, inhalers that are easier for athletes to carry, a heart valve replacement, hip replacement, or something of their choosing.
-Students will use programming to design sensors to create a glucose monitor, a pH sensor, an insulin patch and a bionic hand or leg and sensors to create a simple pacemaker.
+Students will use bioengineering and biomimicry to replicate human body organs and systems.
+They will learn about various disorders and how these disorders affect the body, then explore the ways scientists and engineers are working to help the people affected.
+Finally, students will use their knowledge to design an ergonomic insulin pump, an inhaler that is easier for athletes to carry, a heart valve replacement and hip replacement, or another project of their choosing.
+Students will use programming to design sensors to create a glucose monitor, a pH sensor, an insulin patch and a bionic hand or leg.
 They will then go through the engineering design process, present their designs to the class, make revisions, and test again.
-This project will show students that failing is natural, normal and the way innovative ideas come about.
-These choice projects will allow students to learn science and engineering concepts, they will also allow them to practice soft skills that will benefit them in the classroom and in their personal lives.
+These projects will show students that failure is normal and necessary in the development of innovative concepts.
+They will enable students to learn science and engineering concepts while practicing the soft skills that will benefit them in life as well as the classroom.

-Susie is from Montana and loves any activity that involves being outside-especially rock climbing.
+Susie loves any activity that involves being outside – especially rock climbing.